navis-org/navis/docs/source/install.rst

    On **Linux** and **OSX (Mac)**, simply go to https://www.python.org to download + install Python3.
-I recommend getting Python 3.5 or 3.6 as newer versions may still have compatibility problems with some of pymaid's dependencies.
+I recommend getting Python 3.5 or 3.6 as newer versions may still have compatibility problems with some of navis's dependencies.

    On **Windows**, things are bit more tricky.
-While pymaid is written in pure Python, some of its dependencies are written in C for speed and need to be compiled - which a pain on Windows.
+While navis is written in pure Python, some of its dependencies are written in C for speed and need to be compiled - which a pain on Windows.
 I strongly recommend installing a scientific Python distribution that comes with "batteries included".